 Depending on the gap between the last TD card, most years I have picked up the TD Infinite card.
 This is the second-best product out there in my opinion.
 The current offer nets you 50,000 Aeroplan points with no annual fee for the first year.
 I hang on to this and overlap with the next American Express Business Platinum credit card.

 As you can see, keeping a portfolio of cards and swapping them out over the years equals big bonus points.
-Pairing that with manufactured spending and you have a way of keeping your Aeroplan points topped up for an epic trip each year.
+Pair that with manufactured spending and you have a way of keeping your Aeroplan points topped up for an epic trip each year.
 For reference, my around-the-world business class flights to Africa cost 210,000 points.
 Under this Aeroplan credit card strategy, I have already earned enough to cover this trip through bonuses and regular accumulation by spending.

 Implementing even a portion of this credit card churning strategy gets you some serious points quickly.
 Based on your comfort level or spending ability, you can also space this plan out to fit your lifestyle best.